vanus-labs/docs/content/cloud-docs/sink/elasticsearch/setup.md

+#
 # Prerequisites

 Before forwarding events to Elasticsearch, you must have:

 - Have an Elasticsearch cluster.

-# Getting Started
+---

+**Perform the following steps to configure your elasticsearch Sink:**

-## Step 1: Setup an Elasticsearch cluster
+# Step 1: Setup an Elasticsearch cluster

 1. Got to the [Elasticsearch](https://www.elastic.co/) official website and sign up for an account.
 ![](images/1.png)